24 Hours in Portland, Oregon: The Perfect Itinerary For First-Timers

 Inn at Northrup Station

-To explore the wilderness of Northwest District, look no further than this colorful hotel.
+To explore the wilderness of the Northwest District, I’d look no further than this colorful hotel.
 The rooms are self-catering with a full kitchenette.
-It’s a mere mile away from Washington Park.
+Its location, just a mile from Washington Park, would earn my vote if I were in town for an epic outdoor adventure.

 The Benson